Rewzilla/c-debugging-tips/howto/gdb.md

 ## Command line arguments and file input

-If your program takes any command line arguments, (for instance maybe a file called `input.txt`), you can add those with the `--args` parameterat load time, like:
+If your program takes any command line arguments, (for instance maybe a file called `input.txt`), you can add those with the `--args` parameter at load time, like:

 `gdb --args ./a.out input.txt`